epsilonlabs/eol-sirius/README.md

 ## Embedding an EOL editor into a Sirius modeller

 1. Firstly, the metamodel needs to be modified to store EOL code in the model.
 In the state machine example, we are storing the EOL code in String attributes.
-See `org.eclipse.epsilon.sirius.widget.examples.statemachine` for mode details.
+See `org.eclipse.epsilon.sirius.widget.examples.statemachine` for more details.
 ![image](https://user-images.githubusercontent.com/10147329/127322137-4bf9b34c-7dd2-484c-b407-7526cdacfb3c.png)
 2. You then need to create a new Eclipse plug-in for the widget.
 This plug-in should use the `org.eclipse.epsilon.sirius.widget` extension point and extend the `AbstractEolEditorWidget` class to provide details of how to load and save the EOL expressions.
-See `org.eclipse.epsilon.sirius.widget.examples.statemachine.eol.widget` for mode details.
+See `org.eclipse.epsilon.sirius.widget.examples.statemachine.eol.widget` for more details.
 3. You need to modify the Sirius viewpoint specification model (odesign) model to add the widget to the properties view.
 To do this:
     1. Right-click on the group (folder) in the odesign model and select New Properties > Extend Default Properties View. ![image](https://user-images.githubusercontent.com/10147329/127322787-82395483-1e3c-4375-a836-df1ef6f1cc23.png)
     2. Under the category, create a new page and restrict the "Domain Class" to be model elements that contain EOL expressions. ![image](https://user-images.githubusercontent.com/10147329/127322993-7a6bab38-c847-471a-9216-2a40e4ea9161.png) ![image](https://user-images.githubusercontent.com/10147329/127323055-706c35d6-6c62-4d60-9b2b-92e9facb19fb.png)